nfischer/intellijester/README.md

 $ sudo ./install.sh
 ```

+### Audio

+You will also need to install AVbin from `https://avbin.github.io/AVbin/Download.html`

 ### Emotiv

 You will need to download the control panel in order to interface with the